TheDataLeek/Eris-Cogs/README.md

 Short: Provide random facts

 Description: Provides bear or snake facts based on user input or randomly.
+## Goodbot
+Short: Good Bot Emoji Tracker

+Description: Good Bot Emoji Tracker - tracks all emoji reactions (that the bot has access to) for all users in your server!
+Upon reaching a vote-threshold, replies to the original message and compliments the user!
 ## Im_dad
 Short: Replies Hi _ I'm Dad